dsurrey562/supplychain-healthcare-advisor/README.md

 - **Healthcare** → hospital medicine inventory
 - **Supply Chain Logistics** → shipping performance and carrier reliability

-It started as part of my **IBM AI Engineering Certification** and grew into a hands-on project with notebooks, data simulations, and an interactive **Streamlit app** that makes the results accessible to both technical and non-technical users.
+It started as part of my **IBM AI Engineering Certification**, but turned into a passion-project after losing my mom to cancer and my dad to pneumonia during COVID.
+I wanted to test what I was learning on something personal and relevant, so the knowledge would stick.
+Seeing how supply shortages and system strain on healthcare played a role, I wanted to explore how machine learning could help better forecast demand and reduce risk for people in similar situations.

 ---